Updated on June 14th, 2022

 This section gives the principal a means of stating any types of treatment they DO NOT WANT under ANY CIRCUMSTANCES.
 For example, if the principal was at a doctor’s office for a general check-up/physical, and the principal experienced a heart attack, medical professionals would NOT provide CPR to the principal if the option was initialed and checked on their living will.
 The principal does not have to initial or check any of the options if they don’t want to.

 The principal should use the lines provided to inform medical professionals and their family how they’d like to experience the end of their life.
 This section should be as descriptive as the principal can make it.
 If they leave anything up to assumption, medical professionals will turn to their family for guidance (which could be stressful for family members).
-This section should also be used for covering funeral arrangements, such as whether the principal would like to be buried, cremated, and so on.
+This section should also be used for covering funeral arrangements, such as whether the principal would like to be buried, cremated, etc.